 - Special challenges in variations in open access policies across states and localities; and

-- Federal funds expenditure rules that might trigger more transparency at state and local level.
+- Federal funds expenditure rules that might trigger more transparency at the state and local level.

 Moderator: David McMillen, NARA External Affairs Liaison